eNMS-automation/eNMS/docs/services/generic_service.rst

 This can be done with the ``Generic Service``.

 A "Generic Service" has only one parameter: a name.
 The function that will run when this service is scheduled is the one that carries the same name as the service itself.
+The "GenericService" can be seen as a "job multiplexer" for simple scripts.

 Let's take a look at how the ``Generic Service`` is implemented: